Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Introduction

 In the current literature, continuous-time labels in $\mathcal{Y} \subseteq \R^n$ are often generated from a set of continuous-time annotations acquired from a set of human raters or annotators $\mathcal{A}$.
 Each annotator $a\in\mathcal{A}$ uses perceptually interpretable features $\bm{X}\in\mathcal{X}\subseteq\R^{n\times q}$ to generate annotations $\bm{Y}_a\in\mathcal{Y}_a\subseteq\R^n$ about the construct $\bm{Z}$ \cite{Cowie2003, Metallinou2013, Busso2013}.
 In the sets above, $n$ is the number of samples in time, and $q$ represents the dimension of the set of perceptual features (e.g. audio levels, frames in a video) used for the real-time annotation acquisition.
 More generally, annotators are requested to do the mapping:

 where each $f^a_{\bm{Z}}$ is specific to annotator $a$ for a construct $\bm{Z}$.
-Usually, several of these single annotations $\{\bm Y_a\}_a$ are collected from several annotators $a\in\mathcal{A}$, processed, and combined to create a single label $\bm{Y}$.
+Usually, several of these single annotations $\bm Y_a$ are collected from several annotators $a\in\mathcal{A}$, processed, and combined to create a single label $\bm{Y}$.
 This problem is called \emph{annotation fusion}.

 To train accurate statistical models, it is important that the labels $\bm{Y}$ used are precise and accurate, and properly reflect the variable $\bm{Z}$ under study \cite{Raykar2010}.
-Unfortunately, the annotation of hidden cues such as behavioral traits is a challenging problem due to several factors including diverse interpretations of the construct under study, differences in the perception of scale, improper design of the annotation-capturing tools, as well as disparate reaction times \cite{Metallinou2013, Mariooryad2013, Booth2018}.
-All of these affect the fidelity of individual annotations $\bm{Y}_a$, as shown in Figure~\ref{fig:example}.
+Unfortunately, the annotation of hidden cues such as behavioral traits is a challenging problem due to several factors including diverse interpretations of the construct under study, differences in the perception of scale, improper design of the annotation-capturing tools, as well as disparate reaction times \citep{Metallinou2013, Mariooryad2013, Booth2018}.
+All of these affect the fidelity of individual annotations $\bm{Y}_a$.

-To better study these challenges and the efficacy of algorithms to generate $\bm{Y}$, we build upon perceptual annotation tasks proposed previously by \cite{Booth2018} where the ground truth $\bm{Z}$ is known, as a way to evaluate annotation fusion and correction algorithms.
-We proposed these tasks to decouple the problems of annotations themselves and the interpretation of hidden constructs.
-Figure~\ref{fig:example} shows the outcome of these experiments, where nine human annotators were asked to annotate the intensity of green color in two different tasks (A and B)\footnote{More complex real-world scenarios with coupled problems will be the subject of a future communication.}.
-Six annotations are plotted for clarity for each task.
-Figure~\ref{fig:example} exhibits many of the artifacts that complicate the fusion of continuous-time annotations: variable reaction times, overshooting fast changes, time-varying biases, disparate interpretations of scale, and difficulties in annotating constant intervals of the variable under study (mainly due to real-time corrections in the annotation process of the annotators themselves).
+To better study these challenges and the efficacy of algorithms to generate $\bm{Y}$, we build upon perceptual annotation tasks proposed previously in \citep{Booth2018} where the ground truth $\bm{Z}$ is known, as a way to evaluate annotation fusion and correction algorithms.
+We proposed these tasks to decouple the problems of annotations themselves and the interpretation of hidden constructs. \autoref{fig:example} shows the outcome of these experiments in \cite{Booth2018}, where nine human annotators were asked to annotate the intensity of green color (varying continuously between 0 and 1) in two different tasks (A and B) by moving a slider while watching the videos to match the intensity they were observing.
+We invite the readers to look at the videos referenced in the caption of \autoref{fig:example} to directly experience what was presented to the annotators.
+More complex real-world scenarios with coupled problems will be the subject of a future communication.
+In \autoref{fig:example}, six annotations are plotted for clarity for each task. \autoref{fig:example} exhibits many of the artifacts that complicate the fusion of continuous-time annotations: variable reaction times \cite{Mariooryad2015}, overshooting fast changes, time-varying biases, disparate interpretations of scale, and difficulties in annotating constant intervals of the variable under study (mainly due to real-time corrections in the annotation process of the annotators themselves).